 The start of any exploration of Badachro is the parking area close to the shore, some 50 yards from the "main" road going through the village.
 Heading halfway up the hill, the road on the right leads to Badachro's jetty, passing a nautically-themed gift shop Latitude 57, which features locally-made art, crafts and gifts.

 In an idyllic spot overlooking the jetty is the Badachro Inn, offering bar lunches and informal evening meals plus a good choice of beer, wine and malt whisky.
-Additionally the Badachro Inn offers two free moorings for customers of the inn plus a range of other facilities for those visiting by sea.
+There are visitor moorings in the bay run by Badachro Harbour Trust.

 On the main road running through the village is the picturesque Old Post Office, now a private residence, while to the west are a string of cottages overlooking the shore of Loch Gairloch.
 This shore doubles as a harbour for a line of craft moored along it.
-Further around the inlet is another small settlement at Aird, complete with a pier, overlooking the passage between the mainland and Eilean Horrisdale Dry Island, where there are self-catering cottages.
+Further around the inlet is Aird, the right turn off at the end of the village which leads to the walkway between the mainland and Eilean Horrisdale Dry Island, where there are self-catering cottages.
 In Aird, you will also find the Badachro Distillery which produces Badachro Gin.

-In getting to Badachro you will already have driven past the largest hotel in the area, the Shieldaig Lodge Hotel which has a falconry and birds of prey experience.
+In getting to Badachro you will already have driven past the one of the larger hotels in the area, the Shieldaig Lodge Hotel which has a falconry and birds of prey experience.
 On the shores of the loch, this started life as the grand Victorian shooting lodge for the Shieldaig Forest, and the owners have sought to maintain the country house ambience that comes with this heritage.
 Refurbished in 2015, it now boasts an amazingly well-stocked whisky and gin bar.